jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 We will be using a single [Azure Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) for both configuring Terraform and for use in the [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/) cluster being deployed.
 In Bedrock, see the [Service Principal documention](https://github.com/microsoft/bedrock/tree/master/cluster/azure#create-an-azure-service-principal).

 To create a Service Principal, one must [login to the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli).
-First, log in using `az login` command.
+First, log in using the `az login` command.

 Get the Id of the subscription by running `az account show`.

-Then the Service Principal is created using `az ad sp create-for-rbac --subscription "7060bca0-1234-5-b54c-ab145dfaccef"`.
-The process is as follows:
+Then, create the Service Principal using `az ad sp create-for-rbac --subscription "7060bca0-1234-5-b54c-ab145dfaccef"` as follows:

 ```bash
 jmspring@kudzu:~$ az account show